Handling datetime features with the DatetimeEncoder#

 Plotting the prediction#

-The mean squared error is not obvious to interpret, so we compare visually the prediction of our model with the actual values.
+The mean squared error is not obvious to interpret, so we visually compare the prediction of our model with the actual values.
+To do so, we will divide our dataset into a train and a test set: we use 2011 data to predict what happened in 2012.

 import matplotlib.pyplot as plt